OpenQuantumComputing/QAOA/README.md

 $U_M(\beta_l)=e^{-i\beta_l X^{\otimes n}}$,  $U_P(\gamma_l)=e^{-i\gamma_l H_P}$, and the uniform superposition $| s \rangle = |+\rangle^{\otimes n}$ as initial state.

 ***
-### Create a custom Ansatz
+### Create a custom ansatz

-In order to create a custom QAOA Ansatz, one needs to specify a [problem](qaoa/problems/base_problem.py), a [mixer](qaoa/mixers/base_mixer.py), and an [initial state](qaoa/initialstates/base_initialstate.py).
+In order to create a custom QAOA ansatz, one needs to specify a [problem](qaoa/problems/base_problem.py), a [mixer](qaoa/mixers/base_mixer.py), and an [initial state](qaoa/initialstates/base_initialstate.py).
 These base classes have an abstract method `def create_circuit:`which needs to be implemented.
 The problem base class additionally has an abstract method `def cost:`.

 This library already contains several standard implementations.